Rock Tumbling Contest

 Results will be posted on Facebook and here after the show in mid-September.

-The Feather River Lapidary & Mineral Society, Inc. wishes to congratulate
+The Feather River Lapidary & Mineral Society, Inc. would like to congratulate the top 3 winners of our tumbling contest:

 People are Talking about the Contest!